 This is a great way to send content that is relevant, personal, and makes your recipients feel valued.
 Variables can be pulled from your contacts' details, or your own profile information.

 Check out the video below to learn how to use variables or keep reading below!

 If you'd prefer to read, here's a step by step:

 Step 1: Log into your BombBomb account and click on the "Emails" tab.
-To start, you can either create a new email or edit an existing email by clicking the "Edit" button next to the email you choose.
+To start, you can either create a new email (and then select "Advanced Composer") or edit an existing email by clicking the "Edit" button next to the email you choose.
 In this example, we're going to edit an existing email.